slava-kudzinau/cc-guide/docs/07-reference-troubleshooting/21-troubleshooting.md

 - Start with 2K budget
 - Monitor token usage
 - Use thinking only for complex tasks
-- Consider Haiku for simple tasks
+- Consider Claude Haiku 4.5 for simple tasks

 ## Context Window Overflow